-- PMU run request - Highest-priority external interrupt (mhwakeup signal from PIC) and core interrupts are enabled - Timer interrupt - Non-maskable interrupt (NMI) (nmi_int signal)
+- PMU run request

+- Highest-priority external interrupt (mhwakeup signal from PIC) and core interrupts are enabled

+- Timer interrupt

+- Internal timer interrupt

+- Non-maskable interrupt (NMI) (nmi int signal)

 The PIC is part of the core logic and the mhwakeup signal is connected directly inside the core.
+The internal timers are part of the core and internally connected as well.
 The standard RISC-V timer interrupt and NMI signals are external to the core and originate in the SoC.
 If desired, these signals can be routed through the PMU and further qualified there.

-4.4.5 Core Firmware-Initiated Halt
+5.4.5 Core Firmware-Initiated Halt

-The firmware running on the core may also initiate a halt by writing a '1' to the halt field of the mpmc register (see Section 4.5.1).
+The firmware running on the core may also initiate a halt by writing a '1' to the halt field of the mpmc register (see Section 5.5.1).
 The core is quiesced before indicating that it has gracefully halted.

-4.4.6 DMA Operations While Halted
+5.4.6 DMA Operations While Halted